horta/almosthere/README.md

 Progress indicator C library.

 ATHR is a simple yet powerful progress indicator library that works on Windows, Linux, and macOS.
-It is non-blocking as the progress update is done via a dedicated, lightweight thread, as to be impair the performance of the calling program.
+It is non-blocking as the progress update is done via a dedicated, lightweight thread, as to not impair the performance of the calling program.

 ## Get started